Year of Publication

 Further analysis of the industry effects on charitable contributions among corporations is recommended in order to provide a better understanding of why some industries are more generous than others.
 It is also recommended that the dataset be expanded to cover a broader range of years and to catch the affects of marginal tax rate in conjunction with industry.

 Tinnon, Mary Catherine, "Federal Tax Policy and Charitable Giving: Revisiting the 1985 Study by Charles T. Clotfelter" (2012).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 87.